hacks-guide/Guide_Wii/docs/restoring-features.md

         ::: info

-        If your SD Card has more than 2GB of capacity, you will need to choose Photo Channel 1.1 instead of 1.0
+        If your SD Card has more than 2GB of capacity, you will need to choose Photo Channel 1.1 instead of 1.0.
+Note that installation of Photo Channel 1.1 also installs IOS61 on vWii.

         :::